 - Trading issues

-Reema is developing a specialism in advising charities which have a particular emphasis on supporting women and girls, which interest covers a wide range of organisations working in education, health, employment, poverty and many others.
-She is a trustee of a domestic violence charity, which is not only rewarding but also gives her insight into clients’ perspectives and what they want from their solicitor.
+Reema has a specialism in advising charities which have a particular emphasis on supporting women and girls, which interest covers a wide range of organisations working in education, health, employment, poverty and many others.
+She was a trustee of a domestic violence charity for several years, which was not only rewarding but also gave her insight into clients’ perspectives and what they want from their solicitor.

-Reema is on the Executive Committee of the Charity Law Association, a membership organisation for those who advise on or use charity law.
-Reema co-chaired the CLA’s annual conference in October 2016 and will be the lead conference chair in 2017.
-She has also participated in a number of CLA working parties, which provide technical input to help develop charity law.
-The most recent of these include the working parties on the new Charities (Protection and Social Investment) Act 2016 and the Law Commission’s consultation on technical issues in charity law.
+Reema is the Vice Chair of the Charity Law Association, a membership organisation for those who advise on or use charity law.
+She has been involved in several CLA working parties, which provide technical input to help develop charity law.
+She is currently chairing the working party which is reviewing proposed changes to the Charity Governance Code and the British Standards Institute’s proposed new Code of Practice.
+She also participated in the working parties which considered the Charities (Protection and Social Investment) Act 2016 and the Law Commission’s consultation on technical issues in charity law.